|

 Henri Lefebvre and C.L.R.
 James were quintessential twentieth-century intellectuals.
 They were born within six months of each other in 1901.
 Both lived to within sight of the century’s end: James died in 1989 and Lefebvre in 1991.
 And, as I argue in my Identities article, 'Passing through difference: C.L.R.
 James and Henry Lefebvre', their grappling with the times in which they lived led them to articulate a comparable politics.

 What kind of politics?
 One which valued human flourishing more than formal equality.
 One which considered creative freedom more significant than technological progress.
 And one which found hope in the way in which ordinary people fought against constraint in their day-to-day lives.
-Handsworth and the production of knowledge: blackness, racism and anti-imperialism in 1970s Britain27/11/2019
+Handsworth and the production of knowledge: Blackness, racism and anti-imperialism in 1970s Britain27/11/2019

 The African Caribbean Self-Help Organisation (ACSHO), based at Heathfield Road in Handsworth, Birmingham, established itself as a central hub for Pan-African centred learning and intellectual debate in the early 1970s.
 ACSHO members were part of a UK-wide co-ordinating committee that sent a delegation of activists to the 6th Pan African Congress (6PAC) in Dar es Salaam, Tanzania in 1974.
 My Identities article, ‘Each one teach one’ visualising Black intellectual life in Handsworth beyond the epistemology of ‘white sociology’, shows how the conference statement by the UK delegation at the 6PAC meeting was critical of the inherent racism of their social condition in England’s metropolitan cities as well as of the racist ways they were being studied by white social scientists at the time.
 Through their own Pan-African centred and anti-colonial critique, the delegation used ‘scientific socialism’ to situate their political struggle within a global context of anti-imperialist resistance movements.